rupadhande/Titanic-EDA-Project/README.md

 ## Files Included

-- **Titanic_EDA.ipynb**: Jupyter Notebook containing all the code and visualizations.
+- **EDA_titanic_project.ipynb**: Jupyter Notebook containing all the code and visualizations.
-- **Titanic_EDA_Findings.pdf**: A detailed summary of the key insights and findings from the exploratory data analysis.
+- **The Description.pdf**: A detailed summary of the key insights and findings from the exploratory data analysis.

 ---